Taylor Walls Preview, Player Props: Rays vs. Mariners

 Taylor Walls At The Plate

-- Walls has 11 doubles, two triples, seven home runs and 37 walks while hitting .213.
+- Walls is batting .210 with 11 doubles, two triples, seven home runs and 37 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.